-A best place to begin when thinking about buying a DSLR is definitely price.
-DSLRs price range in price from some pretty affordable deals at the lower end to very high prices at the professional end.
+The best place to begin when thinking about buying a DSLR is definitely the price.
+DSLRs prices range in price from some pretty affordable deals at the lower end to very high prices at the professional end.
 Set yourself a budget for your purchase early or but ensure that you bear in mind that you will need to consider other costs of owning one including:

 - Camera bag

 One of the most vital features to consider when picking your ideal DSLR is its compatible system of lenses.
 Lenses are, somewhat arguably, the most vital tools for elevating the real standard of imagery and can be the planning factor between professionally rendered photographs and average snapshots.
 Since the choice of DSLR directly affects the lenses type being used, this is the primary important step.
 Take into consideration any presently owned lenses and whether they are compatible with different DSLRs of interest.

 The autofocus system is another very vital spec of DSLRs, to which most users should pay much focus.
 Autofocus system is evolving continually, with newer systems utilizing 2 different focusing techniques in order to offer sharp focus that is both quick and precise.
 Conventionally, DSLRs use a phase-detection technique for acquiring focus that employs a number of fixed AF points to acquire focus, based on detected objects all through the scene.
 The bigger number of AF points, the more precision the AF system can function fast since the points will be covering a bigger and more dense area of the scene.
 Beyond the real number of focus points, there are also different kinds of points, such as type points and points that are sensitive at certain apertures.